 The road to health is paved with good intestines.
 It’s true; the gut is the gateway to optimal physical and psychological health.
 Making sure that we are properly digesting and assimilating our food is crucial to maintaining good energy levels, a balanced mood, a strong immune system, and a healthy ecology within the environment that makes up our body.

 The good news is that no matter what our relationship to food may be, there are herbal medicines that can make it easier for our bodies to do the hard work of digesting whatever it is we eat or drink.
-Herbs that work on the digestive system can provide a myriad of benefit to us – sparking digestive enzymes, stimulating our appetites, soothing and protecting the GI tract, supporting gut restoration, and preventing digestive distress and thus disease.
+Herbs that work on the digestive system can provide a myriad of benefits to us – sparking digestive enzymes, stimulating our appetites, soothing and protecting the GI tract, supporting gut restoration, and preventing digestive distress and, thus, disease.
 Really, these plants coax our digestion back into balance if we’ve fallen astray.
 Or, they help us maintain balance if we’ve already achieved it.
-Plus, these herbs are most accessible (some of them are growing in your backyard as you read this!) and they are super fun to incorporate into ones lifestyle.
+Plus, these herbs are most accessible (some of them are growing in your backyard as you read this!), and they are super fun to incorporate into one’s lifestyle.
 Let’s take a look at some wonderful herbs that can offer us digestive support.

 Bitters: Stoking the Digestive Fire

 Many species in the wild world of plants are teeming with bitter flavor.
 Upon ingestion, the bitterness these plants contain stimulates the production of saliva, gastric enzymes, and bile, all of which help awaken the appetite, support liver and gallbladder function, and prepare the body for optimal digestion.
 Research reveals that the amount of digestive enzymes and stomach acids that the body produces decreases as we age, so we may need some herbal support to kick-start our digestive processes into high gear.